-Relationship of NEPA decision to the fiscally constrained RTP.
+Relationship of NEPA decision to the air quality conforming fiscally constrained RTP.
 Exhibit 18 presents a matrix for synchronizing the NEPA decision document with the fiscally constrained RTP.
-Close coordination among the applicant, lead agency, and DRCOG is encouraged during this period to avoid delays to the NEPA study or unreasonable expectations on the regional transportation planning process.
+Close coordination among the applicant, lead agency and DRCOG is encouraged during this period to avoid delays to the NEPA study or unreasonable expectations on the regional transportation planning process.

 Relationship of NEPA decision to the TIP.
 Within the transportation management area, the elements of the project anticipated during the period of the TIP, including environmental impact mitigation, must be part of the adopted conforming TIP before the NEPA decision document can be issued.